epccs/Driver/K3/Testing/readme.md

 To check this use picocom to connect.
 The DUT's red MNG_LED blinks when the bus manager is addressed over the DTR pair.
 Exit picocom with C-a, C-x.
 The MNG_LED should stop blinking after picocom exits.

-Now load the [Solenoid] firmware onto the second MCU board under the DUT.
+Now load the [Solenoid] firmware onto the second MCU board under the RPUadpt.

 ```
 cd ~RPUno/Solenoid